lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

 CreateTime: 1672041637310 keySize: -1 valueSize: 5 sequence: -1 headerKeys: [] payload: world
 ```

 The explanation of the above output is self-explanatory except for a few properties. `payload` is the actual data that was pushed to kafka. `offset` tells how far the current message is from zero index. `producerId` and `produerEpoch` are used in delivery guarantee semantics.
-We will discuss about them in the later blog posts.
+We will discuss about them in later blog posts.
 We will learn about `.index` and `.timeindex` files below.

 ### Partition Key

-We learnt that kafka distributes data in a round-robbin fashion to the partitions.
-But, what if we want to send data grouped by a key? that's where partition key comes in.
+We learnt that kafka distributes data in a round-robin fashion to the partitions.
+But, what if we want to send data grouped by a key? that's where the partition key comes in.
 When we send data along with a partition key, kafka puts them in a single partition.
 How does kafka finds the partition key? it computes using `hash(partition_key) % number_of_partitions`.
 If no partition key is present, then it uses round-robbin algorithm.

 We may wonder, what is the usecase of a partition key?
 Kafka guarantees the ordering of messages only at a partition level not at a topic level.
 The application of partition key is to ensure the ordering of the messages across all partitions.